oren-lava/Characterization-and-Detection-of-Cross-Router-Covert-Channels/README.md

 ![Picture4](https://user-images.githubusercontent.com/61083859/204089661-7a360f3e-c750-4bcd-9677-d2a064d42f6a.png)

+## Defense

-Also, the paper presents a method of detecting both attacks using a ML/DL detector.
+The paper also presents a method of detecting both attacks using a ML/DL detector.
 The models extract behavioral features from the network traffic and can detect anomalies caused by these attacks.
 The models used are semi-supervised models that perform novelty detection.

 To detect the attacks we used: